sphinx-doc/sphinx/doc/man/sphinx-apidoc.rst

 :program:`sphinx-apidoc` is a tool for automatic generation of Sphinx sources that, using the autodoc extension, document a whole package in the style of other automatic API documentation tools.

+*sourcedir* must point to a Python package.
+Any *pathnames* given are paths to be excluded from the generation.

 Options